 Joy Diane Wittenauer of Ft.
 Myers, FL, formerly of Terre Haute, IN, was called home to God on Sunday, September 13, 2020.

 She was born on June 5, 1939 in Clinton, IN, to James and Dorothy (Grubbs) Porter.
 She was preceded in death by her parents and brother, Phil Porter.
-She is survived by her husband of 60 years, James L. Wittenauer, daughter, Pam Bratton (Barry), son, Timothy Wittenauer (Mary Beth), son, Kent Wittenauer (Brenda), granddaughters, Bailey Wittenauer and Chloe Rudeen (Matthew) and grandson, Kyle Wittenauer.
+She is survived by her husband of 60 years, James L. Wittenauer, daughter, Pam Bratton (Barry), son, Timothy Wittenauer (Mary Beth), son, Kent Wittenauer (Brenda), granddaughters, Bailey Wittenauer, Chloe Rudeen (Matthew), and Kimberly Bratton, and grandson, Kyle Wittenauer.

 Diane graduated from Indiana State University with a B.S., M.S., and Education Specialist Degree in School Psychology.
 She was a Nationally Certified School Psychologist with a Life License for School Services (Psychologist) in the State of Indiana.
 She was the 1997 Recipient of the Indiana Association of School Psychologists Exemplary School Psychology Award.